Price is not the only factor when buying home insurance. There are many areas where specific levels of cover might be important to you.

 But if you then make a claim for £4,000 of stolen possessions - a tenth of the sum you should be insured for - the insurer is entitled to pay just £3,000 - a tenth of the sum you were actually insured for.

 This means you're £1,000 out of pocket as you underestimated the amount of content cover you needed.

 The best way to estimate the value of your contents is to do an inventory, room by room.
-Watch our video guide to valuing your home contents.
+Our contents calculator can help you work this out.

 You are normally covered for accidental damage to buildings under a basic policy if someone crashed a car into your home, or if you damaged the cables, drains and pipes, as well as for glass and bathroom fittings.

 If that's enough buildings protection from accidents, you shouldn't need to pay the high extra cost of additional cover.